This post was updated on Tuesday, November 15, 2016.

 Prepare meals on site, sort and fill grocery bag orders, deliver food, and serve meals for seniors at their senior lunch sites.

 St. Anthony Foundation has responded to the needs of poor and low-income San Franciscans for the past six decades.
-They serve daily meals and provide shelter and clothes to those in need.
+They serve daily meals and provide shelter, medical assistance, technology training, and clothes to those in need.

 How to Volunteer

-Volunteer projects range from serving food on Thanksgiving and Christmas, helping out in the dining room, sorting donated clothing to providing skills-based services in the Tenderloin Tech Lab, clinic, and social Work center.
+Holiday volunteer opportunities range from serving food, helping out in the dining room, and sorting donated clothing to providing skills-based services in the Tenderloin Tech Lab, clinic, and social Work center.
 They offer both regular shifts and special group projects designed for large or small teams.

 Meals On Wheels of San Francisco exists to alleviate the food insecurity and loneliness experienced by seniors who want to stay in their own home but cannot shop or prepare meals for themselves.